confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Return the earliest _N_ values for the specified column as an `ARRAY`.
 The earliest values

-in the partition with the lowest offsets.
+in the partition have the lowest offsets.

 Optional parameter `ignoreNulls` controls if nulls are ignored or not.
 Defaulting to ignoring null values.